withastro/docs/TRANSLATING.md

 So, if you're interested in helping review translation PRs, thank you!
 We really appreciate the effort, and we put an effort into showing it!

-**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)

 Learn more about [how to review and suggest changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) on GitHub Docs.